-, we used a data-driven approach that surveyed a broad range of psychological states to For each cluster, we trained a multivariate classifier to predict which studies activated the cluster using a set of 35 psychological derived by applying a standard topic modeling approach to the of articles in the database (Poldrack et al., 2012b) (Table 1).
-From the resulting fitted classifiers, we calculated a given cluster each topic givenLOR values over 0 indicate that the presence of that topic in a study predicts activity in a given region. restricted interpretation to significant associations (p<0.001 and a using
+Next, we used a data-driven approach that surveyed a broad range of psychological states to determine if MFC clusters are differentially recruited by psychological states.
+For each cluster, we trained a multivariate classifier to predict which studies activated the cluster using a set of 35 psychological topics derived by applying a standard topic modeling approach to the abstracts of articles in the database (Poldrack et al., 2012b) (Table 1).
+From the resulting fitted classifiers, we calculated a measure of how strongly each topic indicated that a study activated a given cluster (measured as the log odds-ratio [LOR] of the probability of a each topic in studies that activated a given cluster to the probability of the same topic in studies that did not activate the cluster).
+LOR values over 0 indicate that the presence of that topic in a study predicts activity in a given region.
+We restricted interpretation to significant associations (p<0.001) and additionally report 95% confidence intervals of LORs whenever we comparatively discuss sets of regions.
+As the latter comparisons are post-hoc and exploratory, caution in interpretation is warranted.

+Although the following results demonstrate relatively high loadings between specific topics and regions (e.g. ‘motor’ and SMA), classification using all 35 topics yielded much better performance (mean AUC-ROC: 0.61) than when using only the most predictive topic of each region (mean AUC-ROC: 0.54).
+The relatively poor performance when using only one topic suggests low selectivity between psychological states and any one region.

-Across the three broad MFC zones, we observed distinct functional patterns, consistent with their divergent patterns of functional co-activation (Figure ).
-The posterior zone was primarily involved with motor function (including gaze consistent with its co-activation with motor regions.
+Across the three broad MFC zones, we observed distinct functional patterns, consistent with their divergent patterns of functional co-activation (Figure 3).
+The posterior zone was primarily involved with motor function (including gaze), consistent with its co-activation with motor regions.
 The middle zone was primarily associated with various facets of cognitive control, but was also implicated in negative affect—pain and fear– as well as decision-making.
 Consistent with its distinct pattern of co-activation, the anterior zone showed a robust shift away from goal-directed cognition and was strongly associated with affective processes such as reward, fear and decision-making, as well as internally oriented processes such as episodic memory and social processing.